Medical Ketogenic Diet Therapy

 Epilepsy

 Ketogenic diet (KD) therapy has been used since the 1920s to treat epilepsy.
-It is a well-established treatment for drug-resistant (difficult to treat) epilepsy in children, with an ever-increasing number of randomised controlled trials demonstrating positive effects on seizure control.
+It is a well-established treatment for drug-resistant (difficult to treat) epilepsy in children and adults, with an ever-increasing number of randomised controlled trials demonstrating positive effects on seizure control.
 In general, approximately 50-60% of children will have 50% or more reduction in seizures, of whom 15% will become seizure free.
+In adults, approximately40-50% of achieve a 50% or more reduction in seizures, and 13% gain seizure freedom.
 Improvements in sleep, quality of life, behaviour and cognition are also reported.
-Children should be referred for consideration of KD therapy when two or more anti-epileptic medications have failed to control their seizures.
+Patients should be referred for consideration of KD therapy when two or more anti-seizure medications have failed to control their seizures.

 Neurometabolic diseases